RealWagmi/anon-integration-guide/projects/bybit/README.md

 By default, the agent assumes you want to trade on perpetual markets.
 To use a delivery market instead, ask for it:

-- TO DO: Long 1 BTC with USDT on the June 2025 delivery market
+- Long 1 BTC with USDT on the June 2025 delivery market
-- TO DO: Long 1 BTC on BTC:USDT-250926
+- Long 1 BTC on BTC:USDT-250926

 **IMPORTANT:** If you specify a leverage (5x, 10x, etc) or a margin mode (cross, isolated) for your order, the specified leverage and margin mode will be applied to the whole position and account, respectively, and not just to the amount you are adding/removing.
 This is because on Bybit the leverage is applied at the market level and the margin mode is applied at the whole account level.